Code-Institute-Submissions/milestone_2_rpoas/README.md

 - Operate Gallery with keyboard
 - Style modal
 - Style photos (hover)
-- Fix bug, no results message clear with each new search x search by location x search by year x search by location and year at same time
+- How do I show photos that don't have year/location info? x Fix bug, no results message clear with each new search x search by location x search by year x search by location and year at same time